 - Fabric glue (I always use this stuff!)

 - Pliers (This one matches perfect!)

 Step 1- Cut game pieces

 There are 11 Operation game pieces to cut out of white felt.
 I used fabric scissors to cut all 11 shapes out of 1 peice of 12 x 18 sheet of felt.
-If you’re nervous about cutting he felt, cut the pieces of scrap paper first and use them as a stencil for the felt.
+If you’re nervous about cutting he felt, cut the pieces out of scrap paper first and use them as a stencil for the felt.
 I didn’t use any kind of template to cut the 11 pieces.
-The shapes are fairly simple: apple, broken heart, peice of bread, wish bone, pencil, bone, basket, wrench, horse, spare rib, and rubber band
+The Operation game shapes are fairly simple:

 Step 2- Cut red shapes